iffy/lhtml/README.md

 # Packaging

-To package the application, do:
+To package the application, do one of these:

-    npm install
+    build -mwl
-    ./build.sh mac
+    build --dir -mwl

-    ./build.sh linux
+The `-mwl` is short for `--mac --win --linux` and you can omit them if you only want to build for the current platform.